flalom/vcf-reformatter/README.md

 **The Problem:** VCF files are notoriously difficult to analyze.
 Complex nested annotations, semicolon-separated INFO fields, and multi-transcript VEP annotations make downstream analysis a nightmare.

-**The Solution:** VCF Reformatter flattens everything into clean, readable TSV format that works seamlessly with Excel, R, Python, and any analysis tool.
+**The Solution:** VCF Reformatter flattens everything into clean, readable TSV format that works seamlessly with Excel, R, Python, and any analysis tool (⚠️ beware Excel auto-correction!).

 ### Before & After